bvongunten/luckynumbers/README.md

 ### The prerequisites: ###

-Download the luckynumbers jar file and run it (Java 8)
+Download the luckynumbers jar file from the [release] page and run it (Java 8)

 ### The challenge: ###